For Their Own Good & That of the Planet

 At BYBS, we are creating a new future for our children and youth.
-One that puts their interests first, and gives them ownership over their career path while promoting environmental awareness, climate change education, and diversity and inclusion.
+One that gives them hope and agency over their lives while promoting environmental awareness, climate change education, and social justice.

-Our products and services are developed in light of the most up-to-date, cutting-edge, interdisciplinary sciences relevant to early career development, child development, and climate change education.
+Our professional development resources and digital content are developed in light of the most up-to-date, cutting-edge, interdisciplinary sciences relevant to the psychological dimensions of climate change and climate change education.

 Children’s & Youth’s Rights

-Every single one of us should have a fair chance of being their best self – we empower young people by educating them on their rights and freedoms, as well as their parents and educators.
+Every single one of us should have a fair chance of being their best self – we support professionals in their efforts to create safe, nurturing and stimulating spaces for children and youth, and we educate young people about the importance of advocating for their rights and how to meaningfully participate in their own lives.

 Sign up to our mailing list to get news on the release!